Bernardo-Castilho/CalcEngine/README.md

 # CalcEngine

-A C# implrmentation of a calculation engine that is small, fast, and extensible.
+A C# implementation of a calculation engine that is small, fast, and extensible.

 The engine supports an Excel-like syntax for expressions, and can be extended with custom functions and variables.